nxp-mcuxpresso/mcux-sdk-examples/evkmimxrt1064/azure_rtos_examples/spi_b2b_example/slave/readme.md

 Overview
 ========
-The spi_b2b_example_slave example shows how to use LPSPI driver in Azure RTOS.
+The spi_b2b_example_slave example shows how to use LPSPI driver.

 This example needs two boards, one is used as LPSPI master runnuing the spi_b2b_example_master example, and the other is used as LPSPI slave running the spi_b2b_example_slave example.